Prerequisites + Challenges

 Note: Incomplete forms will not be processed.
 Please ensure all supporting documentation is attached.
 All follow-up correspondence will be emailed to your InSite email address.

-Admissions and Records will tentatively enroll you in the course to hold your seat during the 5 business day review period.
+The Admissions & Records Office will tentatively enroll you in the course to hold your seat during the 5 business day review period.

-Submit a Prerequisite Verification/Challenge to the Admissions & Records Office and complete “PART B”.
+To file a Prerequisite Challenge, you must submit a Prerequisite Verification Challenge to the Admissions & Records Office and complete “PART B”.
 Attach proof that demonstrates you have completed the prerequisite.

 Under certain circumstances, it is possible to get credit for a course by taking an exam.
 This is known as challenging a course by examination.
 You may obtain a list of challengeable courses from the Admissions & Records Office.